FAQ Lusatia 2019

 Joining the blockade in a wheelchair

 As in the summer action in the Rhineland, we will try to give people in wheelchairs, using a walker-rollator or other walking aids the opportunity to take part in our civil disobedience action.
-Please contact us at email@example.com if you can imagine participating in our multi-coloured finger.
+Please contact us at firstname.lastname@example.org (PGP-key) if you can imagine participating in our multi-colored finger.
 This way we can prepare this finger better and adapt it to your individual needs.
-Here you can find more information on our multi-coloured finger.
+Here you can find more information on our multi-colored finger.

 Can I take part even if I don’t want to go into the mine?